isomerpages/mse/news/---speeches/_posts/news/---speeches/_posts/news/---speeches/_posts/2024-05-09-speech-by-ms-grace-fu-at-singapore-dialogue-on-sustainable-world-resources.md

 file_url:
 description:
 ---
-#### Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the 11th Singapore Dialogue on Sustainable World Resources on 9 May 2024
+#### Keynote Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the 11th Singapore Dialogue on Sustainable World Resources on 9 May 2024

 Chairman of the SIIA Simon Tay,